Considering booking a last minute trip to Walt Disney World?

 Now that the bones were in place, it was time to look for Park Tickets.

 Universal has a deal where you buy 2 days, get 2 days… but did we really need four days in Universal?
 The cost for ONE day, with access to both parks, was going to be $169 USD… EACH.
 This seemed crazy high, but we decided to do it as it also got us on the Hogwarts Express as well, and just have one really amazing day knowing that we won’t have time to see everything.
 We decided to hold off on buying our Universal tickets until we got to Orlando… the plan was to check for local deals and see if Costco had a deal.
-(You will have to wait and find out how that worked out in our follow up post 😉 )
+(To hear how that went, check out our next post at the end of the post. )

 For Disney, we settled on 3 days.
 One day Magic Kingdom, one day Epcot, and one day park hopping between Animal Kingdom and Hollywood Studios.
 This way, we get to see all 4 parks.
 If you’ve never been before, more days is definitely preferable, but since this was just a trip for the two of us, and we’ve been for 8 days before and we are going back next year, this was a good amount of time for us to look forward to.